Competing for the First Time in the Isle of Man TT Race / 1959

 "Bill Hunt fell on the RC141 and retired from the race, but everyone was doing great and the pit actually wasn't busy.
 On the seventh lap, the rear brake rod pin on Junzo's bike broke and fell out.
 We were used to that sort of thing from Asama, so we could make an emergency repair with a quick pit stop and send him back out.
 The engine gave no trouble at all.
 In ten laps, it went 173.6 km."

 First place went to Provini on an M.V.
 Agusta.
 Taveri came second on an M.Z., and Hailwood third on a Ducati.
-On the Honda team, Taniguchi came in sixth, Giichi Suzuki seventh, Tanaka eighth, and Junzo Suzuki tenth.
+On the Honda team, Taniguchi came in sixth, Giichi Suzuki seventh, Tanaka eighth, and Junzo Suzuki eleventh.
 Taniguchi won a Silver Replica, while Giichi Suzuki and Tanaka received Bronze Replicas.
 The team also took the Constructor's Prize.

 Naomi Taniguchi, who placed sixth, with the Honda RC142.
 Giichi Suzuki came in afer him in seventh place, and Teisuke Tanaka in eighth.
 Honda was awarded the Prize.